Machine Learning: The Basics: ERM for Bayes Classifiers

 Carefully note that this expression is only valid if the matrix ${\bf \Sigma}$ is invertible.

 We cannot implement the classifier \eqref{equ_classif_Bayes} directly, since we do not know the true values of the class-specific mean vectors ${\bm \mu}_{1}$, ${\bm \mu}_{-1}$ and covariance matrix ${\bf \Sigma}$.
-Therefore, we have to replace those unknown parameters with some estimates $\hat{\bm \mu}_{1}$, $\hat{\bm \mu}_{-1}$ and $\widehat{\bf \Sigma}$, like the maximum likelihood estimates which are given by (see \eqref{equ_ML_mean_cov_Gauss})
+Therefore, we have to replace those unknown parameters with some estimates $\hat{\bm \mu}_{1}$, $\hat{\bm \mu}_{-1}$ and $\widehat{\bf \Sigma}$.
+A principled approach is to use the maximum likelihood estimates (see \eqref{equ_ML_mean_cov_Gauss})